 If you don’t have the time or financial resources to keep up with the Biglaw firms or even medium-sized legal practices, it’s time to think smaller—fewer marketing campaigns, fewer dollars spent, fewer attorney marketing avenues explored.

 However, note that smaller (and fewer) doesn’t mean less effective.
 Rather, thinking smaller forces you to focus on the handful of areas to commit to 100%, which can lead to far better results than spreading yourself too thin and trying to pursue every marketing avenue.

 What might “thinking smaller” look like in the context of producing audience-focused content, for instance?
 Let’s pretend that Joe, an attorney at a small personal injury practice, struggles to produce a new 1,000-word blog article every week.
 He can’t find the time to write but wants to regularly put something new on the blog, so he ends up rushing through and writing generic blog articles that don’t provide much value.

 Because of this, his blog readership is poor and his articles don’t rank highly on search engines (when it comes to SEO, value and user experience are two of the top factors that search engines use to determine ranking).
 His efforts are going to waste.

 Rather than striving for a 1,000-word post every week, Joe should switch gears: he could develop a well-researched, user-focused, 2,000-word blog post once a month on the most compelling topic for his audience, such as the most common types of medical malpractice cases.
 This slower but steadier approach is much more likely to garner readership from potential clients.

-Tip: If you don’t have time to produce content in-house, consider working with an attorney marketing partner like James Publishing & Attorney Marketing.
+Tip: If you don’t have time to produce content in-house, consider working with an attorney marketing partner like James Attorney Marketing & Attorney Marketing.
 We have a library full of specialty-specific marketing pieces, which could free up your time to focus on building your small or solo practice.

 Use Data to Make Well-Informed Marketing Decisions